SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 # Using 1 or more than 3 SteamVR trackers

 By default SlimeVR will spawn 3 tracekrs for SteamVR - Waist and 2 Feet.
 If you're using only 1 tracker (waist), you need to set selector on top to "Waist".
-If you want to play games that support more than 3 trackers, you can set them to more trackers - add Knees if you're using 5 trackers, or Knees and Chest if you also have chest. **After you change this configuration, you will need to reststart SlimeVR server.**
+If you want to play games that support more than 3 trackers, you can set them to more trackers - add Knees if you're using 5 trackers, or Knees and Chest if you also have chest. **After you change this configuration, you will need to restart SlimeVR server.**

 # Notes